Arbitrary File Delete to SYSTEM (Emsisoft Antivirus)

 Finding Targets

-My initial step was simple: map out antivirus vendors using search engines and shortlist those I hadn’t encountered much before.
-Emsisoft stood out.
+My initial step was simple: map out antivirus vendors using search engine and shortlist those I hadn’t encountered much before.

 Google results when searching for antivirus vendors

-Before diving into installation, trials, and VM setups, I did a quick CVE search to see which vendors had the fewest public disclosures.
+Before doing the setup of installation, trials, and VMs, I did a quick CVE search to see which vendors had the fewest public disclosures.
 Emsisoft had very few, so I decided to start my testing there.

 Hunting for Link-Following Vulnerabilities